 How It Works

-The VISTA Collaboratory is directly connected to the supercomputers in the Research Data Center (RDC) over a dedicated 10 GB optical network.
-It interacts with the RDC like a desktop computer system, but on a much larger scale.
+The VISTA Collaboratory is directly connected to the supercomputers in the Research Data Center over a dedicated 10 GB optical network.
+It interacts with the Research Data Center like a desktop computer system, but on a much larger scale.